-More than three million people in the United States live with autism, making it the fastest growing developmental disability in the country.
+More than 3.5 million people in the United States live with an autism spectrum disorder (ASD) as of 2022, and research indicates this is the fastest-growing developmental disability in the US.

 For those unfamiliar with what Autism is, it is a developmental condition that affects how a person communicates and interacts with others.
 For example, it can show difficulty in communication, understanding social cues, forming relationships, and controlling emotions.
 The causes of Autism are still largely unknown, but research suggests that genetics and environmental factors may play a role.

 One Study group is devoted to diagnosing Autism early and accurately.
 Early diagnosis allows parents and caregivers to access appropriate supports and services that can help promote the development.
 In addition, a child diagnosed with Autism earlier can show minimal to no symptoms over time.
 So the most extensive autism study is here in East Lansing, United States.
 Once again, the goal is to identify and diagnose suitable children as early as possible to increase their chances for success.

 The team of medical professionals wants to collect 50,000 DNA samples from individuals and families who have a child with Autism.
 These DNA samples will be used to identify the genetic components of Autism, which will then help inform diagnosis and treatment.

 An interview with one lady, Cammie Wollner, whose daughter was diagnosed with Autism at the age of 3, confirms the urge to discover the root cause of the autistic spectrum disorder.
 Cammie said, “We are hoping to get to the database.”
 In other words, they are hoping to partake in the study, and providing their samples to understand more about Autism could provide invaluable information about the condition.